-- We support the introduction of an administrative recovery notice regime in corporate liquidations (similar to the present s 139ZQ of the Bankruptcy Act 1966 (Cth) ('Bankruptcy Act'), which will provide a more expedient and cost-effective manner of pursuing voidable transactions, including those transactions which reflect illegal phoenix activity (e.g., uncommercial transactions). - We support measures to prevent miscreant directors abandoning companies or 'gaming the system' by backdating resignation notices.
-We support attaching the responsibility for notification of resignation of directorships to the directors themselves rather than merely the company concerned. - A cab rank or 'roster' system for the appointment of external administrators was rejected by the Harmer Report and is fraught with issues of practicality, timeliness and cost.
-A cab rank appointment system is an anti-competitive measure which sits in tension with recent law reforms introduced by the Insolvency Law Reform Act 2016(Cth) ('ILRA') enhancing the rights of creditors to replace external administrators appointed under a voluntary system. - We support the limited exclusion of related creditor voting rights on resolutions for the removal and replacement of an external administrator, which will ensure the new and improved ILRA rights of creditors to replace external administrators work better and as intended.
-We also support further measures to ensure creditors do not remove liquidators merely because they are being pursued. - We do not support of the notion of a Government liquidator to conduct external administrations.
+- 1. We support reforms to stop illegal phoenixing including reforms to prevent activities of the pre-insolvency industry that is damaging the insolvency profession. - We support the introduction of an administrative recovery notice regime in corporate liquidations (similar to the present s139ZQ of the Bankruptcy Act 1966 (Cth)), which will provide a more expedient and costeffective manner of pursuing voidable transactions, including those transactions which reflect illegal phoenix activity. - 3.
+We support measures to prevent directors abandoning companies or 'gaming the system' by backdating resignation notices.
+We support attaching the responsibility for notification of resignation of directorships to the directors themselves rather than merely the company concerned. - 4.
+Our view is that a cab rank appointment system is an anti-competitive measure which sits in tension with recent law reforms introduced by the Insolvency Law Reform Act 2016 (Cth) enhancing the rights of creditors to replace external administrators appointed under a voluntary system. - We support the limited exclusion of related creditor voting rights on resolutions for the removal and replacement of an external administrator, which will ensure the new and improved ILRA rights of creditors to replace external administrators work better and as intended. - 6.
+We do not support the notion of a Government liquidator to conduct external administrations.
 The existing profession of private, registered liquidators are better placed in terms of efficiency, competence, expertise and costs to conduct external administrations.
-A Government liquidator would also confront complications borne from the fact that the Commonwealth Government is often a major creditor in external administrations. - Rather than creating new administrative (recurring) expenditure through a cab rank system or Government liquidator, Government funding and resources should be devoted to enforcement of present laws and providing liquidators of assetless companies with the requisite funding required to pursue illegal phoenix activity. - We are concerned by proposals which seek to elevate the pre-liquidation rights and status of Government creditors (principally the Australian Taxation Office) above those enjoyed by other general unsecured creditors.
+A Government liquidator would also confront complications borne from the fact that the Commonwealth Government is often a major creditor in external administrations. - 7.
+Rather than creating new administrative (recurring) expenditure through a cab rank system or Government liquidator, Government funding and resources should be devoted to enforcement of present laws and providing liquidators of assetless companies with the funding required to pursue illegal phoenix activity.